Johnstown-Monroe High School

 Johnstown-Monroe High School is a public high school in Johnstown, Ohio.
 It is the only high school in the Johnstown-Monroe Local School District.
 It was erected in 2018 and currently houses grades 9-12.
 The current principal is Mr. Michael Shipton.
-The district superintendent is Dr. Philip H. Wagner.
+The district superintendent is Dr. Louis Kramer.

 Enrollment fluctuates around 540 students.
-In recent years, the enrollment has risen in completion of the new school buildings which opened during the second semester of the 2017-18 school year.
+In recent years, six classrooms were added to the west end of the academic wing of the building to accommodate for new CTE programming and growing class sizes.
+As of the 2025-2026 school year, numbers in the lower grades did now reflect the same trend.

 Athletics

 Johnstown Monroe High School has many athletic teams in which students can participate.
 These include soccer, band, cheerleading, football, softball, baseball, track and field, basketball, lacrosse, golf, wrestling, and cross country.

 In years past, Johnstown has had very successful sports teams with many making it to the regional playoffs.
 The Johnnies have a rivalry with the Northridge Vikings.